 Never take anything personally.

-When you take other people’s behaviour personally it only serves to make you feel worse about yourself and what is the point of that?
+Next time you think it’s personal rather think, what is the point of me taking this personally?
+What does this person values have to do with me?
+When you take other people’s behavior personally it only serves to make you feel worse about yourself and what is the point of that?